ymoorewits/MindfulHackathon/README.md

 - One or more folders (e.g., `app`), referred to as packages, which contain all of the application’s artefacts.

-- Each project package contains two subfolders, one named client and the other named server.
+- Each project package contains two subfolders, one named `client` and the other named `server`.

 - For the Hackathon you will only need to use the server folder.